Distribution-Path Dependent Nonlinear SPDEs with Application to Stochastic Transport Type Equations

-Besides the existence and uniqueness, it is interesting to clarify the effect of noise on the properties of solutions.
-We notice that existing results on the regularization effects by noises for transport type equations are mainly for linear equations or for linear growing noises, see for instance \cite{K-10-JFA,FGP-10-Inven,FF-13-JFA,NO-15-NODEA,MO-17-BBMS,FNO-18} for linear transport equations, and \cite{FGP-11-SPA,GV-14-AoP,RZZ-14-SPA,T-18-SIMA} for linear noise.
-For nonlinear equations with nonlinear noise, there are examples with positive answers showing that noises can be used to regularize singularities caused by nonlinearity.
-For example, for the stochastic 2D Euler equations, coalescence of vortices may disappear \cite{FGP-11-SPA}.
-But there are also counterexamples such as the fact that noise does not prevent shock formation in the Burgers equation, see \cite{F-10-notes}.
-Therefore, for nonlinear SPDEs, what kind of nonlinear noise can prevent blow-up is a question worthwhile to study, and this is another motivation for us to consider the current nonlinear distribution-path dependent models.
+To study distribution-path dependent stochastic fluid models, we may need extend \eqref{DD} to infinite dimensional case, i.e., assuming that $X$ takes value in a separable Hilbert space $\H$.
+If this is the case, a singular term, which is not well-defined on $\H$, may occur and the existing study in the literature does not cover this case.
+More precisely, we consider the case that \eqref{DD} contains one more singular drift term $B$ taking value in a larger separable Hilbert space $\BB$ such that $\H\hookrightarrow\BB$, i.e.,

+Indeed, when we consider certain stochastic fluid models in Sobolev spaces $\H=H^s$, if $B(t, X(t))$ involves $\nabla X$ or some derivatives of $X$ (see Examples \ref{Exm Abs} and \ref{Exm SRCH}), then $B(t, X(t))$ may not be expected to be in $\H=H^s$.
+Particularly, when $B(t,X(t))=-(X(t)\cdot\nn)X(t)$, \eqref{EE} reduces to the following transport type equaionts

+We refer to Sections \ref{subsect:framework} and \ref{subsect:DST} for the precise meaning of the notations and precise setting of \eqref{EE} and \eqref{TE}, respectively.
+Before going further, we would like to explain that working with the abstract framework in \eqref{EE} entails some difficulties:

-Actually, the searching of suitable noise such that global existence can be guaranteed in distribution-path dependent case is more important than it is in distribution independent case.
-Because the distribution, as a global object on the path space, does not exist for explosive stochastic processes whose paths are killed at the life time.
+\begin{enumerate}[label={\textbf{(\alph*)}}] \item Since we want to cover some stochastic fluid models in the abstract system \eqref{EE}, we only assume that the coefficients $B$, $b$ and $\si$ are locally Lipschitz in $X$.
+As a result, we do not {\it a prior} know that the solution exists globally in time.
+This bring us an essential difficulty.
+More precisely, we notice that the distribution, as a global object on the path space, does not exist for explosive stochastic processes whose paths are killed at the life time.